...And Justice for All (album): Mixing

 At the instruction of Hetfield and Ulrich, Newsted's bass guitar was made almost inaudible.
 According to Rasmussen: "After Lars and James heard their initial mixes the first thing they said was, 'Take the bass down so you can just hear it, and then once you've done that, take it down a further three dBs.'
 I have no idea why they wanted that, but it was totally out of my hands."
-In 2009, Hetfield said that the bass was obscured as the basslines often doubled his rhythm guitar, making the instruments indiscernible, and because the low frequencies were competing with his "scooped" guitar sound.
+In 2009, Hetfield said that the bass was obscured as the basslines often doubled his rhythm guitar, making the instruments indiscernible, and because his "scooped" guitar sound took a lot of low-end frequencies.
+As per Newsted, the bass sound achieved had little low end to begin with, with Hammett adding that it interfered with Hetfield's guitar sound when blended together, so they turned the bass down.

 Newsted was not satisfied with the final mix and was unhappy that the bass was inaudible.
 Thompson was also unhappy, and blamed Ulrich for the decision; he tried to quit the project, but was blocked by management.
 Rasmussen said in 2018: "I'm probably one of the only people in the world, including Jason and Toby Wright, the assistant engineer, who heard the bass tracks on And Justice for All, and they are fucking brilliant."

 In 2019, Hetfield and Ulrich said they had mixed the bass low not to belittle Newsted, but because their hearing was "shot" following heavy touring and so they "basically kept turning everything else up until the bass disappeared".
-They decided not to adjust the mix for the remastered 2018 reissue, saying: "These records are a product of a certain time in life; they're snapshots of history and they're part of our story ...
+Newsted added they did not fully understand at the time how frequencies worked in the mix.
+They decided not to adjust the mix for the remastered 2018 reissue, saying: "These records are a product of a certain time in life; they're snapshots of history and they're part of our story...
 And Justice for All could use a little more low end and St. Anger could use a little less tin snare drum, but those things are what make those records part of our history."